yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ```

   * `container` references the `container` variable
-  * `.css` says: I'm about to give you directions on adding styles, or CSS rules. `.css` takes two arguments, a property and a value.
+  * `.css` says: I'm about to give you directions on adding styles, or CSS rules. `.css` takes two arguments, a property, and a value.
   * `backgroundColor` says: here is the property I'd like you to add to this element
   * `'mediumaquamarine'` says: here is the value I'd like you to update this property to.
 We can give any valid color name, hex code, or rgba value.
 It must be in a string.